tlsnotary/website/src/pages/zktls-day/index.md

 🔹 **Ethereum integration**: Discover how zkTLS is unlocking new DeFi and identity primitives
 🔹 **Developer tools**: Get hands-on with the SDKs and frameworks that will power tomorrow's apps

-**Featuring the teams that are defining the space:** vLayer, Primus Labs, Reclaim Protocol, and TLSNotary.
+**Featuring the teams that are defining the space:** vlayer, Primus Labs, Reclaim Protocol, and TLSNotary.

 🎟️ **Tickets** https://devconnect.org/calendar?event=zktls-day